 During the implementation period, the Department of Social Welfare and Development was not able to conduct planned participatory research involving beneficiaries of the Pantawid Pamilyang Pilipino Program (4Ps), its conditional cash transfer program.
 By August 2022, only preparatory activities had begun.
 The department completed its research design, workplan, training module development, and training of trainers and research planning teams.
-Unang Hakbang Foundation notes that these activities targeted participation from women and youth of both genders.27 Over the course of the action plan cycle, initial CSO partners and local government units backed out of the initiative.
+Unang Hakbang Foundation notes that these activities targeted participation from women and youth of both genders.
+Over the course of the action plan cycle, initial CSO partners and local government units backed out of the initiative.
 Of the four targeted local government units, only Cabusao, Camarines Sur and Zamboanga City, Zamboanga del Sur agreed to join the project, and only one training was held in Cabusao for 4Ps parents and youth volunteers on malnutrition and teenage pregnancy.
-According to the 4Ps research chief, progress on the commitment was limited by lockdown restrictions, reallocation of funds for pandemic response, and turnover related to the 2022 national and local elections.28
+According to the 4Ps research chief, progress on the commitment was limited by lockdown restrictions, reallocation of funds for pandemic response, and turnover related to the 2022 national and local elections.

-Commitment 9: Indigenous Peoples' Mandatory Representation at the Local Level provinces, 1 city, and 8 municipalities) were selected to participate under this commitment and that 50 online meetings, with indigenous peoples' representatives, were facilitated to discuss IPMR issues in 2021.
+Commitment 9: Indigenous Peoples' Mandatory Representation at the Local Level that 50 online meetings, with indigenous peoples' representatives, were facilitated to discuss IPMR issues in 2021.
 The percentage of provinces, cities, and municipalities with IPMRs in place rose from 7% to 27.9%, which fell below the commitment's target of 78%.
-29 This increase marginally improved representation for indigenous people in local decision-making bodies, as IPMRs have had varying levels of impact on local legislation and policies.
-30 The commission has not begun the milestones to publish reports on IPMR implementation (Ulat Katutubo) and the general situation of indigenous peoples or to submit government responses to documented issues for indigenous people.
-The agency also was not able to reinstitutionalize indigenous people consultative bodies.
+This increase marginally improved representation for indigenous people in local decision-making bodies, as IPMRs have had varying levels of impact on local legislation and policies.
+The commission has not begun the milestones to publish reports on IPMR implementation (Ulat Katutubo) and the general situation of indigenous peoples or to submit government responses to documented issues for indigenous people.
+The agency also was not able to re-institutionalize indigenous people consultative bodies.
 Reportedly, an obstacle to implementation was the revision of the guidelines and procedures for IPMR reporting.
-The commission did not reply to IRM requests for interview and information regarding this commitment.
-31
+The commission did not reply to IRM requests for interview and information regarding this commitment.32